arkency/posts/posts/2015-12-04-in-memory-fake-adapters.md

 I find _In-Memory Fake Adapters_ to be well suited into telling a full story.
 You can use them to describe actions that might only be available on a 3rd party system via UI.
 But such actions often configure the system that we cooperate with to be in a certain state, state that we depend on.
-State that we would like to present in a test case showing how our System Under Test interacts with the 3rd party external system.
+State that we would like to be present in a test case showing how our System Under Test interacts with the 3rd party external system.

 Let's take as an example an integration with seats.io that I am working with recently.
 They provide us with multiple features:

-* building a venue map including sections, rows and seats
+* building a venue map including sections, rows, and seats
 * labeling the seats
 * general admission areas with unnumbered (but limited in amount) seats
 * a seat picker for customers to select a place
-* realtime updates for selected seats during purchase process
+* real-time updates for selected seats during the purchase process
 * atomic booking of selected seats when they are available

 So as a service provider they do a lot for us that we don't need to do ourselves.

-On the other hand a lot of those things are UI/Networking related and it does not affect the core business logic which is pretty simply: _Don't let 2 people to buy the same seat, and buy too many standing places in General Admission area_.
+On the other hand, a lot of those things are UI/Networking related and it does not affect the core business logic which is pretty simple: _Don't let 2 people to buy the same seat, and buy too many standing places, in a General Admission area_.
 In other words: _Don't oversell_.
 That's their job.
 To help us not oversell.
 Which is pretty important.

 To have that feature working we need to communicate with them via API and they need to do their job.